fabriziotappero/Free-Range-VHDL-book/README.md

 Latex source files of the open-source VHDL book FREE RANGE VHDL.

 If you want to download the PDF or to know more about this book have a look at the [freerangefactory website](http://freerangefactory.org).
-If you want to buy the Free Range VHDL Paperback you can do that from the [amazon.com website](https://www.amazon.com/no-frills-writing-powerful-digital-implementations/dp/B015MT2IBM/ref=sr_1_1)
+If you want to buy the Free Range VHDL Paperback you can do that from [amazon.com](https://www.amazon.com/no-frills-writing-powerful-digital-implementations/dp/B015MT2IBM/ref=sr_1_1).

 If you want to contribute please have a look at the "contribiute" file.